 This Data Summary reports the results of basic analyses of greenhouse and some reactive gas data submitted to the WMO World Data Centre for Greenhouse Gases (WDCGG) by contributing organizations and individuals.
-This issue covers observations from 1968 through 2012, based on data reported to the WDCGG by November 2013.
-The Data Summary includes analyses of global, hemispheric and latitudinal monthly mean mole fractions of greenhouse and some reactive gases calculated on the basis of observations at marine and continental surface-based stations, and provides current information on the state of mole fractions of these gases.
+This issue covers observations from 1968 through 2013, based on data reported to the WDCGG by November 2014, except for the greenhouse gas species CO2, CH4, N2O, SF6 and halocarbons, for which the submission period ended in July 2014.
+The Data Summary includes analyses of global, hemispheric and latitudinal monthly mean mole fractions of greenhouse and some reactive gases calculated using data from observations at marine and continental surface-based stations, and provides current information on the state of mole fractions of these gases.

-Although only monthly mean mole fractions were used for the analyses, the WDCGG greatly appreciates those stations that submit daily and hourly mean mole fractions, which are important for analysis of variations on shorter time scales.
-All data submitted to the WDCGG available its website, are on http://ds.data.jma.go.jp/gmd/wdcgg/.
+Although monthly mean mole fractions were mainly used for the analyses, the WDCGG greatly appreciates those stations that submit daily, hourly and occasional mean mole fractions, which are important for analysis of variations on shorter time scales.
+All data submitted to the WDCGG are available on its website, http://ds.data.jma.go.jp/gmd/wdcgg/.
 In this Data Summary, data are reported as dry air mole fractions defined as the number of molecules of a target gas species divided by the number of all molecules in the air including the target itself, but excluding water vapor.
 Mole fractions are expressed as parts per million (ppm), parts per billion (ppb), and parts per trillion (ppt), which correspond to the SI units of μmol/mol, nmol/mol and pmol/mol, respectively.